A derived construction of eigenvarieties: Introduction

-If $I_p$ is an Iwahori level at $p$ with a maximal unipotent subgroup $N_p$, in \S \ref{comp}, we give a comparison of cohomology Theorem \ref{comp to overconvergent} of $X_{\GG, I_pK^p}$ with coefficient rising from a locally analytic representation of $I_p$ to the cohomology of $N_p$ invariants of locally analytic vectors of $S^\bullet$ (or $\A^\bullet$). \begin{thm} There is a canonical isomorphism of cohomology \end{thm} And a similar comparison holds for compactly supported cohomology.
+If $I_p$ is an Iwahori level at $p$ with a maximal unipotent subgroup $N_p$, in \S \ref{comp}, we give a comparison of cohomology Theorem \ref{comp to overconvergent} of $X_{\GG, I_pK^p}$ with coefficient rising from a locally analytic representation of $I_p$ to the cohomology of $N_p$ invariants of locally analytic vectors of $S^\bullet$ (or $A^\bullet$). \begin{thm} There is a canonical isomorphism of cohomology \end{thm} And a similar comparison holds for compactly supported cohomology.
 These comparisons help us deduce vanishing results for applications.
 For example, we are able to deduce vanishing of compactly supported cohomology of $N_p$ invariants of locally analytic vectors of $A^\bullet$ with the comparison using the main result of Caraiani-Scholze \cite{CS19}.

 For our main global application in \S \ref{App uni}, let $\wtG$ be a quasi-split unitary group with Siegel parabolic $P$ whose Levi component is $G = \GL_n$ over a totally imaginary CM field.
-Let $\m$ be a maximal ideal of Hecke algebra of locally symmetric space of $G$ with certain good tame level $K^p$, and $\wtm$ be the pullback of $\m$ via the Satake morphism of Hecke algebra of $\wtG$ with tame level $\wtK^p$ compatible with $K^p$.
+Let $\m$ be a maximal ideal of derived Hecke algebra of $G$ with certain good tame level $K^p$, and $\wtm$ be the pullback of $\m$ via the Satake morphism of derived Hecke algebra of $\wtG$ with tame level $\wtK^p$ compatible with $K^p$.

 In \S \ref{EV construction}, we will construct eigenvarieties $\mathscr{E}^\ast_{\wtG}(\wtK^p, \wtm)$ for the unitary group $\wtG$ and a suitable maximal ideal $\wtm$ and a suitable tame level $\wtK^p$.
 For such data, the most interesting eigenvariety is $\mathscr{E}^d_{\wtG}(\wtK^p, \wtm)$, where degree $d$ is the middle dimension of symmetric space of $\wtG$.